yvesdebeer/alexa-watson/README.md

 * [Watson Assistant](https://cloud.ibm.com/catalog/services/conversation)

-Import the Assistant workspace.json:
+Import the Assistant skill :

 * Find the Assistant service in your IBM Cloud Dashboard.
-* Click on the service - take a note of the credeantials 'API Key' and 'URL' as you will need these later.
+* Click on the service - take a note of the credentials 'API Key' and 'URL' as you will need these later.
+* Click `Launch Watson Assistant`.
 * To start building the skill, click on `Launch Watson Assistant`.
-* Click `Create assistant`.
-* Go to the `Skills` tab.
+* Go to the `Skills` tab (second icon from menu on the left)
-* Click `Create Skill` and click `Next`
+* Click `Create Skill` and click `Next`.
+* Select `Dialog Skill` and click `Next`.
 * Click the `Import Skill` tab.
-* Click `Choose JSON File`, go to your cloned repo dir, and `Open` the 'workspace.json' file
+* Click `Choose JSON File`, go to your cloned repo dir, `Open` the 'workspace.json' file and click `Import`.
-* Select `Everything (Intents, Entities, and Dialog)` and click Import.
+* You have just added the "Alexa Sample" skill.

 Create an Assistant:

-* Go to the `Assistants`tab
+* Go to the `Assistants`tab (first icon from the menu on the left)
 * Click `Create Assistant`
 * Name your assistant: e.g. 'Watson Assistant' and click `Create assistant`
 * Click `Add dialog skill`
 * Select the previously created skill - 'Alexa sample'

-To find the 'Assistant ID' for Watson Assistant:
+Find the 'Assistant ID' for Watson Assistant:

 * Go back to the `Assistants` tab.
 * Click on the three dots in the upper right-hand corner of the card and select `Settings`.